United States military and prostitution in South Korea: Post-military government rule

 During the early 1990s, the prostitutes became a symbol of South Korean anti-American nationalism.
 In 1992, one estimate claimed there were about 18,000 registered and 9,000 unregistered South Korean women around U.S. military bases.
 Korean government figures for 1992 were about 1,129 prostitutes working around U.S. military bases, and around 926 in 1993 and around 8,000 (mostly foreign women) in 1995.

 In 1992, Yun Geum-i, a camptown sex worker in Dongducheon, was brutally killed by U.S. servicemen.
 Yun was found dead with a bottle stuffed into her vagina and an umbrella into her anus.
 In August 1993, the U.S. government compensated the victim's family with about US$72,000.
-However, the murder of a prostitute did not itself spark a national debate about the prerogatives of the U.S. forces; on the other hand, the rape of a twelve-year-old Okinawan school girl in 1995 by three American servicemen, one being a U.S. Navy Seaman, the others U.S. Marines elicited much public outrage and brought wider attention to military-related violence against women.
+However, the murder of a prostitute did not itself spark a national debate about the prerogatives of the U.S. forces; on the other hand, the rape of a twelve-year-old Okinawan school girl in 1995 by three American servicemen, one being a U.S. Navy Seaman, the others U.S. Marines, elicited much public outrage and brought wider attention to military-related violence against women.

 Since 2004, the majority of prostitutes have been Philippine or Russian women.
 South Korean sex workers have become less numerous as Filipino and Russian women were a cheaper labor alternative.
 Since the mid-1990s, foreigners make up 80–85% of the women working at clubs near military bases.
-With the collapse of the Soviet Union, thousands of Russian migrated to Korea to work as entertainers while others forced into prostitution for both American soldiers and Korean civilian men.
+With the collapse of the Soviet Union, thousands of Russian migrated to Korea to work as entertainers while others were forced into prostitution for both American soldiers and Korean civilian men.

 Despite Filipino and Russian sex workers being the majority, Korean prostitutes are still present in large numbers.
 According to the Ministry of Gender Equality and Family, South Korean prostitutes numbered about 330,000 in 2002.
 Most of these are not working near US bases, but operating in the local economy.
-In 2013, the Ministry estimated that about 500,000 women worked in the national sex industry.
-The Korean Feminist Association estimates the actual number may exceed one million.
-According to the estimates up to one-fifth of women between the ages of 15 and 29 have worked in the sex industry.

-The South Korean government also admits sex trade accounts for as much as 4 percent of the annual gross domestic product.
 In August 1999, a Korean club owner in Dongducheon was accused of trafficking in women by bringing more than 1000 Philippine and Russian women into South Korea for U.S. military bases, but a South Korean judge overturned the warrant.
 In 2000, five foreign women locked in a brothel died in a fire in Gunsan.